 The recovery time is similar between the procedures.
-Chemical peels take about 2 weeks to heal, one week of which should be taken off of work.
+Chemical peels take about two weeks to heal, one week of which should be taken off of work.
 Of course, this will vary depending on the type of chemical peel.
-Chemical peels also treat many of the same things as J-Plasma, including acne scars, fine lines, and wrinkles.
+These peels also treat many of the same things as J-Plasma, including acne scars, fine lines, and wrinkles.

 Is J-Plasma the right choice?

-It’s better to think of J-Plasma as an alternative to the facelift as opposed to an alternative to other non-surgical procedures.
+It’s better to think of J-Plasma as an alternative to the facelift, as opposed to an alternative to other non-surgical procedures.
 The downtime is substantial as is the price when compared with many of the aforementioned nonsurgical procedures.
-Not to mention, the results promise to be much more significant.
+However, the results promise to be much more significant.

-However, when measured against the facelift, J-Plasma is a far less expensive and invasive alternative with a more subtle yet ultimately effective result.
-It should be regarded as a good alternative for people looking for facelift results and willing to invest time and money in a serious change, but are nervous about going under the knife and having surgery done.
+When measured against the facelift, J-Plasma is a far less expensive and invasive alternative with a more subtle yet ultimately effective result.
+It should be regarded as a good alternative for people looking for facelift results and willing to invest time and money in a serious change, but are nervous about going under the knife.

-» Don’t take our word for it, however.
-Consult with a cosmetic doctor to better decide which facial rejuvenation treatment you should explore.
+» Don’t take our word for it, consult with a cosmetic doctor to decide which facial rejuvenation treatment you should explore.